 Speedy Trial Rules for a Felony Charge

-The court system has a longer time in which to begin a criminal trial when dealing with felony charges.
+The court system has a longer period to begin a criminal trial when dealing with felony charges.
 Felonies are treated more seriously in California.
 The court has up to 60 days to start a criminal trial after:

 - An individual is arraigned